MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#others">:open_file_folder: [<b><i>Full List of Others</i></b>]</a>.

+- Dataset Distillation with Convexified Implicit Gradients. [[paper]](https://arxiv.org/abs/2302.06755)
+  - Noel Loo, Ramin Hasani, Mathias Lechner, Daniela Rus.
+  - Key Word: Dataset Distillation; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> We propose a new dataset distillation algorithm using reparameterization and convexification of implicit gradients (RCIG), that substantially improves the state-of-the-art.
+To this end, we first formulate dataset distillation as a bi-level optimization problem.
+Then, we show how implicit gradients can be effectively used to compute meta-gradient updates.
+We further equip the algorithm with a convexified approximation that corresponds to learning on top of a frozen finite-width neural tangent kernel.

 - Causal Triplet: An Open Challenge for Intervention-centric Causal Representation Learning. [[paper]](https://arxiv.org/abs/2301.05169) [[code]](https://sites.google.com/view/causaltriplet?pli=1)
   - Yuejiang Liu, Alexandre Alahi, Chris Russell, Max Horn, Dominik Zietlow, Bernhard Schölkopf, Francesco Locatello.
   - Key Word: Causal Representation Learning; Benchmark.